-Since the publication of "Dopesick," the author has kept in touch with many of her sources: namely, grieving mothers still grasping at memories of loved ones.
-It’s easy to see why they open up to her, Macy not only has a warm and engaging personality but the burning curiosity and empathy of a top-tier journalist.
-By the time she went back to her agent with ideas for her third book, the heroin problem and its connection to gateway opioid pills were much better known.
+Since the publication of "Dopesick," the author has kept in touch with many of her sources -- namely, grieving mothers.
+It’s easy to see why they open up to her on a painful subject; Macy has a warm and engaging personality as well as the burning curiosity and empathy of a top-tier journalist.
+By the time she went back to her agent with ideas for her third book, the heroin problem and its connection to gateway opioid pills were better known.
 Her publisher finally got behind the idea.

-“With the decline of newspapers, we don’t cover these distressed communities anymore,” Macy points out.
+“With the decline of newspapers, we don’t cover these distressed communities anymore,” Macy says.
 “Also we don’t go back and say how are people doing there now. … I really think [journalist] Robert Caro’s ‘time equals truth’ is true.”

 Another reason “Dopesick” stands out within the growing company of books on this subject is Macy’s exploration of the heated debate around treatment strategies.
-These include abstinence-only, 12-step programs and ongoing drug treatment, or medication assisted treatment, known as MAT.
-In France, where all physicians can prescribe the suppressive opioid medication, buprenorphine, overdose rates plummeted 87%.
-During her research, Macy found only two rehabs in Virginia that allow patients to use medication-assisted treatment -- Galax and Northern Virginia.
+These include abstinence-only, 12-step programs and ongoing drug treatment, or medication-assisted treatment, known as MAT.
+In France, where all physicians can prescribe the suppressive opioid medication, buprenorphine, overdose rates plummeted a whopping 87%.
+During her research, Macy found only two rehabs in Virginia that allow patients to use MAT-- in Galax and Northern Virginia.

 One reason is that many doctors and blood technicians are worried about the stigma of hard drug users in their waiting rooms, she says.
 That's what led Macy to deliver an angry speech to a conference of doctors at Carilion Roanoke Memorial Hospital.
 “I said, at the very minimum, every doctor who took a free item from a pharmaceutical company should feel morally compelled to get a waiver to prescribe buprenorphine – and the response was crickets.
 They don’t want to hear it.”

 Macy admits the topic of her latest book is a depressing one.
 Pages are filled with wasted and traumatized lives, as well as angelic heroes who take on the system and help those suffering.
-However she’s such a skilled writer and reporter, really a Virginia treasure, that she found plenty moments of humor and historical context -- for example, you’ll learn the term ‘hipsters’ came from Chinese opium smokers leaning on their hips.
-Her hungry curiosity allows the reader to soldier through horrors while establishing a panoramic view of our pill-happy society.
+However she’s such a skilled writer and reporter, really a Virginia treasure, that she found ample moments of humor and historical context -- for example, you’ll learn the term ‘hipsters’ came from Chinese opium smokers leaning on their hips.
+Her bright curiosity allows the reader to soldier through darker horrors for a panoramic view of our pill-happy society.

-While working on the book at Virginia Center for the Creative Arts’ Sweet Briar writing colony, Macy utilized the Library of Virginia website for its archives.
-That’s where she stumbled across an 1884 letter in Richmond’s Daily Dispatch from a doctor begging the General Assembly to ban morphine, which was widely used by former soldiers (this was back when Bayer introduced heroin as cough medicine for children - go figure).
+While working at Virginia Center for the Creative Arts’ Sweet Briar writing colony, Macy utilized the Library of Virginia website and its archives.
+She stumbled across a letter from 1884 in Richmond’s Daily Dispatch written by a doctor begging the General Assembly to ban morphine, then widely being used by former soldiers; this was back when Bayer had introduced heroin to kids' as cough medicine - go figure.